RU-Automated-Reasoning-Group/dPads/README.md

 ---

 ## Introduction
-We propose a differentiable approach for synthesizing differentiable programs [paper](https://proceedings.neurips.cc/paper/2021/file/5c5a93a042235058b1ef7b0ac1e11b67-Paper.pdf).
+We propose a differentiable approach for synthesizing differentiable programs.
+More details on [Differentiable Synthesis of Program Architectures](https://proceedings.neurips.cc/paper/2021/file/5c5a93a042235058b1ef7b0ac1e11b67-Paper.pdf).

 ## Requirements
 - Python 3.6+